Generic name: articaine hydrochloride and epinephrine bitartrate

 - Articaine hydrochloride 4% (40 mg/mL) and epinephrine 1:100,000 (as epinephrine bitartrate 0.018 mg/mL)

 Articadent is contraindicated in patients who are hypersensitive to products containing sulfites.
-Products containing sulfites may cause allergic-type reactions including anaphylactic symptoms and life-threatening or less severe asthmatic episode in certain susceptible people.
-Sulfite sensitivity is seen more frequently in asthmatic that in non-asthmatic people [see Warnings and Precautions (5.5)].
+Products containing sulfites may cause allergic-type reactions including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
+Sulfite sensitivity is seen more frequently in asthmatic than in non-asthmatic people [see Warnings and Precautions (5.5)].

 Warnings and Precautions

 Accidental Intravascular Injection